prominence-eosc/docs/tutorial-private-image.md

 singularity build centos7.sif docker-daemon://centos:7
 ```

+**Note:** By default a job (submitted using the PROMINENCE CLI) using an image where the filename ends in `.sif` or `.simg` will be run using the Singularity runtime, and a job using an image where the filename ends in `.tar` will be run using the udocker runtime.
+The runtime can also be specified using the `--runtime` option to `prominence create`.
+{: .notice--info}

 ### Uploading the image
 Using the PROMINENCE CLI the container image can be uploaded to object storage.
 For example:
 ```